duyyudus/video-tools/README.md

 python -m tools.merge_vid clips/ render/ --codec h264_nvenc --preset p4 --resolution 1920x1080
 ```
 - Accepts `.mp4`, `.mov`, `.mkv`, and other common extensions as long as filenames include a zero-padded index.
-- The command builds an ffmpeg concat list, keeps the audio stream intact, and optionally resizes with CUDA-aware scaling.
+- The command builds an ffmpeg concat list, keeps the audio stream intact, and letterboxes clips to the requested resolution so mixed aspect ratios are preserved (CUDA handles the resize step before padding when available).

 #### Rotate videos in bulk
 ```bash